AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/howtos/index.md

     milliseconds for creating an initial HTTPS connection.
 -   **socketTimeout**: Default: 10000.
 The maximum allowed time in milliseconds between two successive HTTP response packets.
--   **processingTimeout**: Default: 600000.
-The maximum allowed time in milliseconds for processing the documents.
-Any operation taking more time than the specified `processingTimeout` will result in an operation timeout exception.
-    - **Note :** It is advisable to set the `processingTimeout` to higher values for processing large files.

 Override the timeout properties via a custom `ClientConfig` class: